 Summer months, June to September, happen to be the peak season at Bryce Canyon with warm weather.
 Even when you visit in summer, you still need to carry a jacket as the winds are unpredictable.
 Be sure to pack plenty of warm clothing for the little ones too!

 Sunrise Point, Sunset Point, Inspiration Point, and Bryce Point are all must-visit stops in Bryce Canyon National Park.
 Each of them offers gorgeous and unique views of the canyon.
 Sunset Point to Sunrise Point is a short 1.5-mile loop hike that is perfect for young kids and one of the best hikes in Bryce Canyon.

 You’ll need a baby carrier for the littlest ones, as this hike is not stroller-friendly.
 The path is dirt with plenty of sharp turns that have beauty around every bend.
 The hike gives you a completely different sense of perspective and offers a new way to experience the landscape outside of the viewpoints.

-The Mighty 5 national parks in Utah offer endless opportunity to uncover some of the most beautiful scenery in the United States.
+The Mighty 5 national parks in Utah offer endless opportunities to uncover some of the most beautiful scenery in the United States.
 Whether you want to plan a difficult hike or simply watch the sunset over gorgeous sandstone arches, there’s something for everyone at the national parks in Southern Utah.